utkarshkukreti/markup.rs/README.md

 Second!
 ```

-A template can have bare literal strings and arbitrary expressions in braces.
+A template can have bare literal values and arbitrary expressions in braces.

 ```rust
 markup::define! {